Tanjemul/customer-relationship-management/README.md

-# Ccustomer Relationship Management Backend Solution
+# Customer Relationship Management Backend Solution
 This project is a Spring Boot-based backend application designed to handle basic functionalities for a customer relationship management solution.
 It includes customer account management, multiple address management and chatbot backend support.
 This project is not a comprehensive solution for customer relationship management solution.
 Rather it provides the basic skeleton, which could serve as a template for further development.
 ### Features